Fraud Analyst

 • Examples include identity theft, credit card fraud, and insurance fraud

-Q27.
-What are the application used for chargeback
+Q. What applications are used for chargebacks?

 Ans.